 E-CMF (Epi-CMF) chemotherapy

-The drugs that are used
+The drugs used in E-CMF chemotherapy

 Back to top

 E-CMF, which is also known as Epi-CMF, is named after the initials of the chemotherapy drugs involved:

 Throughout this information we call fluorouracil by its more common name 5FU.